 While greens with blue undertones create a more calming color, you can also achieve soft, muted spaces by implementing a more desaturated or faded green.
-The firestone tile’s glaze definitely lends this diluting aspect, and I love the unique texture they add to the space!
+The fireclay tile’s glaze definitely lends this diluting aspect, and I love the unique texture they add to the space!

 Image credit: Pinterest via Sara Sherman Samuel